-Neil Bindemann PhD, Executive Director, Primary care and Community Neurology Society
+Neil Bindemann PhD, Executive Director, Person-Centred Neurosciences Society

 “Would you mind taking a seat, the doctors are examining your scans.
 They’d like to come and talk to you.”
 Well that was it!
 I was wrapped in a blanket and I’ve never had so much sugar in a cup of tea.